kulvait/KCT_doc/posts/working-with-kct-cbct-2-projective-geometry-and-camera-matrices-to-describe-ct-geometry.md

 > The projective space $\mathcal{P}(\mathbf{V})$ of a vector space $\mathbf{V}$ is a set of one dimensional subspaces of $\mathbf{V}$.
 The dimension of $\mathcal{P}(\mathbf{V})$ is $dim(\mathbf{V}) - 1$.
 Projective space of dimension $1$ is called projective line and projective space of dimension $2$ is called projective plane.

 It is interesting to see in this definitions, that when we take the space $\mathbb{R}^3$, where the source is placed in its origin.
-We constract "a set of one dimensional subspaces of $\mathbb{R}^3$", which are all the lines through the origin representing all the rays going from the source.
+We construct "a set of one dimensional subspaces of $\mathbb{R}^3$", which are all the lines through the origin representing all the rays going from the source.
 The number of lines with this characteristic is (almost) the same as the number of the points on the unit half sphere and I use this property, for derivation of the Cutting voxel projector.
 Here we first observe what uniquelly defines the flat detector CT (FDCT) setup and which properties can be described using projection matrices.

 ## FDCT projection setup